-Up to ten (10) points will be awarded as provided below to a development where based on the total units in the development are market rate and not rent-restricted and not income-restricted.
+Up to ten (10) points will be awarded as provided below to a development where the percentage of units based on the total units in the development are market rate and not rent-restricted and not incomerestricted.
 For applicants requesting Housing Development Funds or other DSHA financing, the project must demonstrate sufficient non-restricted financing to support the costs of the claimed market rate units.